Myanmar–Pakistan relations

-Myanmar–Pakistan relations refers to the bilateral relationship between the Republic of the Union of Myanmar and the Islamic Republic of Pakistan.
-Myanmar and Pakistan maintain diplomatic and trade relations.
+Myanmar–Pakistan relations are the bilateral relations between Myanmar and Pakistan.
+Both countries are members of the Non-Aligned Movement and Group of 77.

+Pakistan has an embassy in Yangon.
+Myanmar has an embassy in Islamabad.

 History

-The bilateral relations were established on 14 August 1947 between Burma and Pakistan, which they shared border with each other when East Pakistan existed.
+The bilateral relations were established between Burma and Pakistan on 14 August 1947, when they shared a border with each other when East Pakistan existed.
 Since 1988 both have embassies in each other's capitals.
 A historic fact that after the creation of Pakistan in 1947, Ambassador of Myanmar, U Pe Khin, was the first ever envoy to present his credentials to Governor-General of Pakistan Muhammad Ali Jinnah.

 Early separatist insurgency

 In May 1946, Muslim leaders from Arakan, Burma (present-day Rakhine State, Myanmar) met with Muhammad Ali Jinnah, the founder of Pakistan, and asked for the formal annexation of two townships in the Mayu region, Buthidaung and Maungdaw, by East Pakistan (present-day Bangladesh).
 Two months later, the North Arakan Muslim League was founded in Akyab (present-day Sittwe, capital of Rakhine State), which also asked Jinnah to annex the region.
 Jinnah refused, saying he could not interfere with Burma's internal matters.
 After Jinnah's refusal, proposals were made by Muslims in Arakan to the newly formed post-independence government of Burma, asking for the concession of the two townships to Pakistan.
 The proposals were rejected by the Burmese parliament.

 Local mujahideen were subsequently formed against the Burmese government, and began targeting government soldiers stationed in the area.
 Led by Mir Kassem, the newly formed mujahideen movement began gaining territory, driving out local Rakhine communities from their villages, some of whom fled to East Pakistan.

 In November 1948, martial law was declared in the region, and the 5th Battalion of the Burma Rifles and the 2nd Chin Battalion were sent to liberate the area.
 By June 1949, the Burmese government's control over the region was reduced to the city of Akyab, whilst the mujahideen had possession of nearly all of northern Arakan.
 After several months of fighting, Burmese forces were able to push the mujahideen back into the jungles of the Mayu region, near the country's border with East Pakistan.

 In 1950, the Pakistani government warned its counterparts in Burma about their treatment of Muslims in Arakan.
-Burmese Prime Minister U Nu immediately sent a Muslim diplomat, Pe Khin, to negotiate a memorandum of understanding.
+Burmese prime minister U Nu immediately sent a Muslim diplomat, Pe Khin, to negotiate a memorandum of understanding.
 In 1954, Kassem was arrested by Pakistani authorities, and many of his followers surrendered to the government.

 The post-independence government accused the mujahideen of encouraging the illegal immigration of thousands of Bengalis from East Pakistan into Arakan during their rule of the area, a claim that has been highly disputed over the decades, as it brings into question the legitimacy of the Rohingya as an ethnic group of Myanmar.